F1 Track Stats: Japanese Grand Prix at Suzuka

 Michael Schumacher has more pole positions than any other driver here, with eight.

 Lewis Hamilton and Max Verstappen are the only drivers on the current grid to have previously started from pole at this track.
-Hamilton has two poles at Suzuka, while Max Verstappen took his first Japanese Grand Prix pole position in 2022.
+While Hamilton has two poles here, Verstappen has taken Japanese Grand Prix pole position in the last two seasons.

-Ayrton Senna, Jacques Villeneuve, Michael Schumacher, Sebastian Vettel, Nico Rosberg and Lewis Hamilton are the six drivers who have taken back-to-back poles at Suzuka.
+Ayrton Senna, Jacques Villeneuve, Michael Schumacher, Sebastian Vettel, Nico Rosberg, Lewis Hamilton and Max Verstappen are the seven drivers who have taken back-to-back poles at Suzuka.

 Michael Schumacher holds the record for the most consecutive pole positions at the track, having set the fastest qualifying time in every season between 1998 and 2002.